ujjwalguptaofficial/mahal-doc/content/docs/basic/component.md

 A Component is reusable piece of UI code and acts as buliding block for your app.
 A single component contains -

-1. Html - html code to represent UI.
+1. HTML - html code to represent UI.
 2. Script - javascript code for handling logic
 3. Style - css code for styling the UI.